 At Binpress we build a curated inventory of code components for any development vertical, including mobile apps (our fastest growing category right now).
 We are a marketplace and a discovery tool for free and commercial mature code solutions that solve common needs in software development.

-Our main goal in building such a service is to promote code sharing as a business that improves the software industry as a whole.
+Our main goal in building such a service is to promote code sharing as a business that improves the software industry as a whole, we want to help businesses understand the options from Technology Evaluation Centers.
 There’s no need for every app dev team to build their own solutions for everything, when much of it has already been done to death before.
 You waste time and money building it, and you waste time and money debugging and QA’ing it, when mature solutions are already available.

 I like to make the analogy to car manufacturing which is a mature market compared to software development.
 Consider that no car company makes their own wheels, or their own screws, and some don’t even make their own engines.
 They focus on designing cars that best integrate those various components which are built by companies that are experts at it.

 I am convinced that this kind of component-based development is the future of the software industry.
 Cherry pick mature solutions to fill out necessary but not unique core features, shorten your development cycle and concentrate on the unique value your product delivers to your target audience.
 It’s really a no brainer.